seanmonslow/aeromovies/README.md

 # aeromovies

 Git clone<br>
-Run the migratrions to add a few example movies
+Run the migratrions to add a few example movies<br>
+Run to see the example